jrhillae/AlienCSI_VM_JH/blogpost.md

 ![image](https://user-images.githubusercontent.com/35692395/215333674-97fcb011-80fe-4f15-b6e4-9984ffb85843.png)

 Written by
-Jasmijn Hillaert (Research Institute for Nature and Forest, Belgium). in 2023.
+Jasmijn Hillaert (Research Institute for Nature and Forest, Belgium), in 2023.

 Any comments or issues can be posted [here](https://github.com/jrhillae/AlienCSI_VM_JH/issues) or send by [email](jasmijn.hillaert@inbo.be).